-In October 2018, the Company and Silicon Valley Bank entered into an amendment to the Loan Agreement (the "Loan Amendment") in connection with which the Company requested the full \$5.0 million from Tranche B and the full \$5.0 million from Tranche C. The Company received the \$10.0 million from both tranches in October 2018.
+In October 2018, the Company and Silicon Valley Bank entered into an amendment to the Loan Agreement (the Loan Amendment) in connection with which the Company requested the full \$5.0 million from Tranche B and the full \$5.0 million from Tranche C. The Company received the \$10.0 million from both tranches in October 2018.
 Pursuant to the Loan Amendment, Silicon Valley Bank agreed to (i) extend the interest only period from June 30, 2019 to December 31, 2019, without requiring the receipt of the Company's PMA in the United States for the r-SNM System, and (ii) make Tranche C available immediately instead of January 1, 2019.
-In addition, pursuant to the Loan Amendment, Silicon Valley Bank added a fee of \$100,000 in the event that the Company did not (i) consummate the IPO, with proceeds of no less than \$75.0 million, (ii) receive PMA approval in the United States for the r-SNM System, or (iii) receive gross proceeds of at least \$40.0 million from the sale of equity securities, in each case on or prior to June 30, 2019, which will not be owed since the Company completed the IPO offering in October 2018.
 In addition, as a result of the Company's request of the full \$5.0 million from Tranche B and the full \$5.0 million from Tranche C, the maturity of the Term Loan has been automatically extended to December 1, 2021.
 The transaction was accounted for as a debt modification.
 See Note 6 for discussion regarding stock warrants granted in connection with the Term Loan.

-In December 2019, the Company and Silicon Valley Bank entered into a second amendment to the Loan Agreement (the "Second Amendment").
+In December 2019, the Company and Silicon Valley Bank entered into a second amendment to the Loan Agreement (the Second Amendment).
 Pursuant to the Second Amendment, Silicon Valley Bank agreed to extend the interest only period from December 31, 2019 to December 31, 2020.
 In connection with the Second Amendment, the Company paid Silicon Valley Bank a non-refundable fee of \$0.2 million.
 The transaction was accounted for as a debt modification.

 The Company may prepay amounts outstanding under the Term Loan in increments of \$5.0 million at any time with 30 days prior written notice to Silicon Valley Bank.
-However, all prepayments of the Term Loan prior to maturity, whether voluntary or mandatory (acceleration or otherwise), are also subject to the payment of a prepayment fee equal to (i) for a prepayment made on or after the closing date through and including the first anniversary of the closing date, 3.00% of the principal amount of the Term Loan being prepaid, (ii) for a prepayment made after the date which is the first anniversary of the closing date through and including the second anniversary of the closing date, 2.00% of the principal amount of the Term Loan being prepaid, and (iii) for a prepayment made after the date which is the second anniversary of the closing date and before the maturity date, 1.00% of the principal amount of the Term Loan, or (iii) the prepayment of the Term Loan, the Company will be required to make a final payment equal to the original principal amount of such tranche multiplied by 7.50%.
-The Company is currently accruing the portion of the final payment calculated based on the amount outstanding under the Term Loan.
+However, all prepayments of the Term Loan prior to maturity, whether voluntary or mandatory (acceleration or otherwise), are also subject to the payment of a prepayment fee equal to (i) for a prepayment made on or after the closing date through and including the first anniversary of the closing date, 3.00% of the principal amount of the Term Loan being prepaid, (ii) for a prepayment made after the date which is the first anniversary of the closing date through and including the second anniversary of the closing date, 2.00% of the principal amount of the Term Loan being prepaid, and (iii) for a prepayment made after the date which is the second anniversary of the closing date and before the maturity date, 1.00% of the principal amount of the Term Loan being prepaid.
+Additionally, on the earliest to occur of (i) the maturity date of the Term Loan, (ii) the acceleration of the Term Loan, or (iii) the prepayment of the Term Loan, the Company will be required to make a final payment equal to the original principal amount of such tranche multiplied by 7.50%.
+The Company accrued the portion of the final payment calculated based on the amount outstanding under the Term Loan.